miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Prevented museum guard from dropping multiple storage room keycards.
 Fixed museum laser beams errors and an invisible air vent blockade.
 Corrected Beckett's bonus dialogue and fixed stuck museum guard AI.
+Removed shortcut at museum and fixed guard dropping workroom key.

 Skyeline Apartments:
 +Restored security guard with scenes and fixed elevator and monitor.
-+Provided a Humanity point for not telling Hannah that Paul is dead.
 +Rewarded one Humanity for Dominating Milligan and added toileteries.
 +Restored a Milligan line and created necessary license item for it.
-Fixed infamous Skyeline bug and Milligan stuck bug by recompilation.
-Corrected Milligan not leaving his apartment or not opening the door.
+Fixed Milligan not leaving and restored his black monitors and case.
 Adjusted Hannah's dates, forced her lines and made her actually die.
 Modified XP and log for plague quest state and made CDC stay longer.
 Added missing XP for plague quest and fixed Hannah quest state bug.